Base Backpackers Crew Member Simon Bond fills you in on a few of Melbourne's secrets.

 Have you ever been chatting to a fellow traveler and heard them reel off the plethora of cities/countries that they’ve ‘done.’
 E.g. “Oh yeah, I’ve done New York, I’ve done France, done Rome, done done done done….I’ve never been a fan of this term as it just seems so finite.
 To me, it sounds like they feel they have somehow completed an entire city, that they’ve exhausted all possible sights, activities and experiences.
 Which is an almighty feat for even a humble city like Melbourne, let alone somewhere as a vast as New York.

 Melbourne is a city where you can eat really well, for really cheap providing you know the right places.
-If your willing to put your carnivorous needs aside for a meal, I highly recommend Lentil As Anything it’s a great vegetarian restaurant that is just around the corner from Base.
+If your willing to put your carnivorous needs aside for a meal, I highly recommend Lentil As Anything it’s a great vegetarian restaurant that is just around the corner from Base and located in St Kilda.
 It has a unique ‘pay what you feel it’s worth’ philosophy, serving up a variety of delicious curries and many vegetarian delights.

 Near the Borek stall, is the home of Melbourne’s best bratwurst sausage.
 You might have to queue for a couple of minutes but its well worth your wait, I recommend the spicy sausage with cheese, onion, tommy k, and hot mustard.